Second Order Cumulants: second order even elements and R-diagonal elements: Introduction

-The outline of the paper is as follows.
-In Section \ref{sec:second_order_cumulants} we will review the basic notations of second order freeness.
-In Section \ref{sec:even_and_r-diagonal} we will review the definition and properties of even and $R$-diagonal operators of first order.
-In Section \ref{sec:statement_of_results} we will present the definitions and statements of our main results.
-In Section \ref{sec:annular_non-crossing_partitions} we will recall the results about non-crossing annular permutations we need and prove the main technical results needed in sections \ref{sec:second_order_r-diagonal} and \ref{sec:even_elements}.
-In Section \ref{sec:second_order_r-diagonal} we will prove our main result (Theorems \ref{MT2}) on the determining series of second order $R$-diagonal operators.
-In Section \ref{sec:even_elements} we will prove our main result (Theorem \ref{MT3}) on the determining series of second order even operators.
-In Section \ref{sec:products_free_random_variables} we extend a result of Arizmendi and Vargas on products to the second order case.
-In Section \ref{sec:examples} we present many examples of computations of second order $*$-cumulants using Theorems \ref{MT2} and \ref{MT3}.
+In Section \ref{sec:second_order_cumulants}, we will review the basic notations of second order freeness and the definition and properties of even and $R$-diagonal operators of first order.
+In Section \ref{sec:statement_of_results}, we will present the definitions and statements of our main results.
+In Section \ref{sec:annular_non-crossing_partitions}, we will recall the results about non-crossing annular permutations we need and prove the main technical results needed in Sections \ref{sec:second_order_r-diagonal} and \ref{sec:even_elements}.
+In Section \ref{sec:second_order_r-diagonal}, we will prove Theorem \ref{MT2}, our main result on the determining series of second order $R$-diagonal operators.
+In Section \ref{sec:even_elements}, we will prove Theorem \ref{MT3}, our main result on the determining series of second order even operators.
+In Section \ref{sec:products_free_random_variables}, we extend a result of Arizmendi and Vargas on cumulants of products to the second order case.
+In Section \ref{sec:examples}, we present many examples of computations of second order $*$-cumulants using Theorems \ref{MT2} and \ref{MT3}.

-As we shall see in Section \ref{sec:examples} some properties of first order freeness have a simple extension to the second order case while others do not.
+As we shall see in Section \ref{sec:examples}, some properties of first order freeness have a simple extension to the second order case while others do not.
 For example, contrary to the first order case, the powers of a second order $R$-diagonal operator are not necessarily second order $R$-diagonal operators (see Example \ref{exa:haar2}).
-Also creating freeness of second order by conjugating by second order free unitary is more delicate .
+Also, creating freeness of second order by conjugating by second order free unitary is more delicate.
 Recall from \cite{ns1} that for $a$ and $b$ (first order) free elements such that $b$ is $R$-diagonal (or even) we also have that $bab^*$ is free from $a$.
 Example \ref{exa:uau2} shows that this is not true at the second order level.
 Another interesting example that shows that second order is more delicate is the relation between the square $s^2$ of a semicircular $s$ and the square $cc^*$ of a circular element.
-As shown in \cite{ns2} they both correspond to a free Poisson or Marchenko-Pastur.
+As shown in \cite{ns2}, they both correspond to a free Poisson or Marchenko-Pastur distribution.
 Interestingly, $s^2$ and $cc^*$ have different fluctuation moments.
 This is shown in Examples \ref{semicircle} and \ref{examp:square_circular}.